-Here I am, living in the southern hemisphere, and summer while in full swing now will soon fade into our memory for another year; we can relax a little with our daily sun protection.
-Or, maybe for you, in the middle of winter, you’re yearning for the weather to warm up once more, and a little unprotected sunshine is good a thing?
+I live in the southern hemisphere, and summer will soon fade into our collective memory for another year.
+We can relax a little with our daily sun protection.
+Or, maybe for you, in the middle of winter, you’re yearning for the weather to warm up once more, and a little unprotected sunshine is good a thing.
 Right?

 Woah!
 Hold up there!
 We need to talk about this.

-Whichever way you look at it, the season’s changing brings demands on your skin.
+Whatever way you choose to look at it, the changing seasons put demands on your skin.
 With the arrival of summer, it’s time to think about sun protection.

 Proper sun protection is not something you should do when the summer season rolls around.
 Nope.
-If you want to preserve the health of your skin, then sun protection is 365 days of year skincare must do!!
+If you want to preserve the health of your skin, then sun protection is a 365 days of year skincare MUST DO!!

-And, despite the increased awareness and education surrounding the importance of sun protection to prevent skin cancer, it seems many are still putting their skin at risk.
-Skin cancers such as basal cell carcinoma or worse, Melanoma skin cancer, remain prevalent worldwide.
+And yet, despite the increased awareness and education surrounding the importance of sun protection to prevent skin cancer, it seems many are still putting their skin at risk.
+Skin cancers such as basal cell carcinoma or, worse, melanoma skin cancer remain prevalent worldwide.

-And even though sun smart education is easy enough to find on the internet, many of you are still confused about the correct way to protect your skin 365 days of the year.
+It’s strange but tis’ true, that even though sun smart education is easy enough to find on the internet, many people are still confused about the correct way to protect their skin 365 days a year.

 So, what are those questions?